 The projected increase in levels of demand for support for people with learning disabilities and autism in Harrow will mean increase pressure on budgets over the course of this strategy.
+There has been an increase in the number of pupils with special educational needs and in particular those requiring a place at a special school which is creating pressure on education budgets.
 The expected 20 complex care transition cases alone is expected to be a pressure on social care budgets of approximately £1.2m per year